alwoelwer/Cuisines-Classification-by-Ingredients/README.md

 # Cuisines-Classification-by-Ingredients
-The basis of this project is formed by two datasets that obtain a listing of the ingredients used for dishes of different cuisines.
-We show the processing and analysis of the data as well as the classification of dishes of certain cuisines based on their ingredients.
+The basis of this project is formed by two datasets which obtain a listing of the ingredients used for dishes of different cuisines.
+We show the processing and analysis of the data as well as the classification of dishes to country-specific cuisines based on their ingredients.

 ## Software